michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 * [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/)
 * [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/)

-Open the the file "hacking_medphys_R_part2.Rproj" which should contain two [R Mardown files](https://rmarkdown.rstudio.com/) named "db_R_tutorial.Rmd" and "sample_report.Rmd".
-If you can't see them as tabs in the RStudio enviroment you can open the tutorial directly too.
+Open the the file "hacking_medphys_R_part2.Rproj" which should contain two [R Markdown files](https://rmarkdown.rstudio.com/) named "db_R_tutorial.Rmd" and "sample_report.Rmd".
+If you can't see them as tabs in the RStudio environment you can open them from the "Files"-pane or from "Files -> Open Files".
 <br>

 I will make heavy use of the package collection `tidyverse` and the "pipe"-operator (` %>% `).
 Together with R Markdown they are facilitators of literate programming^[[Wikipeida: Literate programming](https://en.wikipedia.org/wiki/Literate_programming)].
 To learn more have a look at: [`tidyverse` - R packages for data science](https://www.tidyverse.org/).
-If you have not installed the packages loaded in the `setup code chunk` (see above) start with installing them via `Tools` -> `Install Packages`.
+If you have not installed the packages loaded in the `setup code chunk` (see above) start with installing them via "Tools -> Install Packages".

 ### Executing Code
 You can run the code in the RStudio console window or directly in the R Markdown file by clicking on the little "Play"-button in the top right hand corner of the code chunks: